 This is a modern take on an old-fashioned peach cobbler recipe, one of those great recipes that appear in vintage cookbooks and stand the test of time.

 - Fresh or frozen fruit: you can use both types, so take advantage of peach season when it hits, but also know that you can make it year-round with frozen peach slices and blueberries.

 - Easy dessert: it comes together fast and can be made a day or two ahead.

 - Dessert for a crowd: it can easily be doubled or tripled, so this is a great recipe for gatherings, picnics, barbecues, and other informal celebrations that involve several hungry people.

-- Blueberries: I always use fresh blueberries when available, but I've also made this recipe with frozen ones.
+- Blueberries: use fresh blueberries when available, or frozen ones.
 They both work very well.

 - Unsalted butter.

 - Salt: I like to use kosher salt when baking.
 But regular table salt works just fine.